 Pick a book she can read, but that is a bit harder than she might choose on her own -- a simple chapter book, rather than a picture book, for example.
 Read together until you have to answer the phone or start dinner, but a minimum of a quarter of the book, so your child is hooked.
 Then tell her it's time for her read-alone time.
 It’s her choice.
 Does she want to keep reading the book you've just gotten her into, or read something else?
 Most kids grab the book and finish it themselves.
 (If she doesn't, you may need to drop back a level to a slightly simpler book.)
 Keep choosing engrossing, slightly harder books.

 Some kids get a terrific jump start from comics, which are less intimidating to them than chapter books.
-Bill Watterson’s Calvin and Hobbes and the Tin Tin series, for instance, are kid pleasers with sophisticated vocabulary and concepts.
+Bill Watterson’s Calvin and Hobbes books, for instance, are kid pleasers with sophisticated vocabulary and concepts.

 Role model.
 If they don't see you read, why should they?
 Discuss what you're all reading at the dinner table.
 Institutionalize family reading time, when a parent reads to the whole family.
 As kids get older, they can take over the role of reader, or the book can be passed around the circle.

-There is no way a book can compete with TV or computer.
+There is no way a book can compete with a screen.
 Most kids, given the choice, just won't choose the book often enough to make it a habit.
 Before you know it, they'll have developed other habits for relaxing, and reading will be something other people do.
 Limiting or even banning screen usage until reading is well-established may be the most important thing you can do to encourage reading.
 Click here for more on why TV compromises reading and academics.

 Cullinan, Bernice E. 2000.
 Independent Reading and School Achievement.
 School Library Media Research: Research Journal of the American Association of School Librarians.
 Volume 3.